Irmã Mônica: Politics and activism

 Irmã Mônica during a visit to Chamber of Deputies cabinet minister Fábio Felix.

 The digital debut of Mônica started with influence from her son, which convinced her to film Internet videos.
 Her videos, which contained religious themes and defended the LGBTQ community, became viral and were shared as Internet memes, growing her social media accounts to 500 thousand follows in June 2023.
 When asked why she started her activism for minorities, she declared that "God revealed to me in my dreams that I had to care for the LGBT people.
 He told me: 'my daughter, take care of my people.
 Pray for them, don't let anyone touch me, defend them.'
 Now I'm part of this fight".

 Irmã Mônica first viralized in August 2022, in a video where she prayed holding a Bible in front of a portrait of Lula.
 In November, she went viral again for prophesizing strong storms over the camps of Bolsonaro supporters in front of quarters in Brasília, where they protested against the election results.
 A few days later, on 15 November, these camps were partially destroyed due to strong rainfall, and Mônica declared that "God would sent a strong storm and, on the day that I published the video, it happened".

-The account run by Irmã Mônica diverges from the norm of other religious figures in Brazil, who mostly consider LGBT people as sinners, a position which the influencer rejects: "what I see in them is love".
+The account run by Irmã Mônica diverges from the norm of other religious figures in Brazil, who mostly consider LGBTQ people as sinners, a position which the influencer rejects: "what I see in them is love".

 Irmã Mônica is an activist for human rights and has participated in pride parades in several Brazilian states, as well as marching together with indigenous people in manifestations against the Marco Temporal project.

 In August 2023, after speculations about Mônica possibly being a candidate for federal deputy in Goiás for the Workers' Party, Irmã Mônica responded that she would enter politics "if God ordered".